 Odyssey in Athens is a unique study abroad program hosted by Webster University.
 It is designed to afford college students a rich cultural experience in the birthplace of Western civilization while they take accredited, upper-level courses in their chosen fields of study.
 Odyssey students study alongside Greek and other international students, a feature which distinguishes Odyssey in Athens from other study abroad programs and facilitates the process of cultural integration.

-Odyssey in Athens is based in the facilities of the University of Indianapolis, Athens Campus in the heart of downtown - footsteps away from the Plaka, the old section of Athens at the base of the Acropolis.
+Odyssey in Athens is based in the facilities of Webster University Athens Campus in the heart of downtown - footsteps away from the Plaka, the old section of Athens at the base of the Acropolis.
 Four buildings house classrooms, a student center, library, computer lab, and administrative offices.
 You will be walking distance from most of the major historical and cultural sites that the city has to offer.